dchorrox/Battle-of-the-Neighborhood/README.md

 Discussion section where you discuss any observations you noted and any recommendations you can make based on the results.

-**_When I first decided to create this study I was expecting to find clusters of restaurants in certain regions and the final result didn't meet that expectation._**
+**_When I first decided to create this study I was expecting to find clusters of restaurants in certain regions and the final result didn't meet that expectation.
+This might indicate that buisnesses are currently not created based on collected data._**

 ## 6) Conclusion

 Conclusion section where you conclude the report.

-**_This report may be helpful for someone planning on opening a restaurant in Toronto, by comparing the current offers and neighborhoods profiles, however it may not cover all variables such as access to public transportation or even the restaurants profiles, so it shall not be used as a single decidion making tool._**
+**_While this report would be helpful for someone planning on opening a restaurant in Toronto,it doesn't carry cultural nuances that enable competition to improve the overall product based on customer needs._**